missing-semester-cn/missing-semester-cn.github.io/dotfiles.md

 - `~/.vim`
 - `~/.gitconfig`

+Some programs don't put the files under your home folder directly and instead they put them in a folder under `~/.config`.

+Dotfiles are not exclusive to command line applications, for instance the [MPV](https://mpv.io/) video player can be configured editing files under `~/.config/mpv`

 # Learning to customize tools

 You can learn about your tool's settings by reading online documentation or